 Kelly began his presentation by sharing the well-suited quote from 19th century mathematician Lord Kelvin, “When you can measure what you’re talking about, and express it in numbers, you know something about it.”

-The Warehouse Group has been reporting on its Greenhouse Gas emissions since 2009, shared Kelly, and since then, The Group has established a clear understanding of baseline emissions and have also become familiar with the emissions management process.
+The Warehouse Group has been reporting on its Greenhouse Gas emissions since 2009, shared Kelly, and since then, The Group has established a clear understanding of baseline emissions and has also become familiar with the emissions management process.

 It should come as no surprise that a certified emissions inventory takes a significant investment of time.
 “We had to ensure we had adequate reporting processes established, a commitment to an annual cycle of measurement, management of emissions, and finally, verification by an independent body, said Kelly.
 “There’s a great investment required to achieve this level of detail, but for the benefits of such certification - access to global markets, entry to exclusive tenders, international certification recognition and enhanced consumer perception – it was an easy decision for us.”